With China Tourist Visa Resumed,

 Stay overnight in Lhasa.

-Day 5: Lhasa Tour - Potala Palace, Jokhang Temple, Barkhor Street (B)
+Day 5: Lhasa Tour - Drepung Monastery and Sera Monastery (B)

 Stay overnight in Lhasa.

-Day 6: Lhasa Tour - Drepung Monastery and Sera Monastery (B)
+Day 6: Lhasa Tour - Potala Palace, Jokhang Temple, and Barkhor Street (B)

 Stay overnight in Lhasa.

-Day 7: Lhasa to Namtso Lake and drive back to Damxung (B)
+Day 7: Lhasa - Namtso Lake - Damxung (B)

 Stay overnight in Damxung.

-After breakfast, we will first visit Chimelong Nunnery (Phyirmil Lung Nunnery).
-Roam over the peaceful small nunnery and get an idea of different Buddhist studies in Tibet, you may also spot a sky burial site (Tibet funeral site) in the distance.
+After breakfast, you will first visit Chimelong Nunnery (Phyirmil Lung Nunnery), the largest nunnery near Lhasa.
+Roam over the peaceful nunnery and get an idea of different Buddhist studies in Tibet, you may also spot a sky burial site (Tibet funeral site) in the distance.

-Then, we can go to Tsurphu Monastery, the seat of the Karmapa branch of the Kagyupa order of Tibetan Buddhism.
-Here, you can learn more about the ‘Black Hats’, THE Karma Kagyupa school of Tibetan Buddhism.
-In the summertime (June to September), we can also go for a ‘Linka outing’ (Tibetan-style picnic) in the small village at the foot of the hill of Tsurphu Monastery.
+Then, head to Tsurphu Monastery, the oldest monastery in Tibet.
+It is the seat of the Karmapa branch of the Kagyupa order of Tibetan Buddhism and is also the birthplace of the system of reincarnated living Buddhas in Tibet.
+Here, you can learn more about the ‘Black Hats', the Karma Kagyupa school of Tibetan Buddhism.

 Stay overnight in Lhasa.